 - 2 pound ground American Lamb

 - 1 clove garlic finely chopped

 - 1 tbsp salt

 - In a large stock pot, bring water to a boil; stir in salt.
 Add potatoes and boil gently for about 15 to 20 minutes or until they are soft.
 Drain off water and add butter and salt and pepper.
 Mash the potatoes, adding enough milk to make a smooth mixture.
 Set aside.

-- Preheat oven the 375 degrees.
+- Preheat oven the 350 degrees.
 In a large skillet, heat the oil over medium-high heat for 1 minute.
 Add the onion and stir-fry until tender.
-Stir in ground beef; then add carrot, spinach, parsley, garlic, and thyme.
-Cook until beef is thoroughly browned, stirring frequently.
-Drain off any excess oil.
-Add soy sauce and stir well.
-Taste, and add more salt and pepper if desired.
+Stir in ground beef; then add carrot, parsley, garlic, and thyme.
+Cook until lamb is thoroughly browned, stirring frequently.
+Add Worcestershire sauce and tomato paste stir well.
 Spread the meat mixture evenly in the bottom of a deep pie dish.

 - Top with mashed potatoes and cheese.